atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     2.  **TODO** improve splits in next runs with more thought put behind into distribution of splits

+    3.  look into argument structure and ensure all arguments are present in same paragraph

-    3.  find shorter sequence candidates in UNSC corpus for testing out model
+    4.  find shorter sequence candidates in UNSC corpus for testing out model

-3. Architecture

-    1.  **TODO** if there are still OOM issues -\> look at **run.ai** for accumulation optimzers and implement training generators

-    2.  **TODO** work on task 1 and observe how multi-task setting could improve both tasks, use **adjacency matrix** for second task

-4. Domain debiasing
+3. Domain debiasing

     1.  **TODO** remove capital names and references to reduce bias

-    2.  **TODO** re-sampling or gradient weighting to re-train inputs with rare words more than common words

-    3.  perhaps collapse all first, second and third-person pronouns to prevent self-referential bias
+    2.  increase sequence length by using accumulation to allow more data to feed into network

-5. Code-specifc development
+4. Code-specifc development

+    1.  **TODO** find out how to include fixed names into requirements.txt file such as tensorflow, despite no explicit call in script, figure out pip local environment and how to fix this for future development

-    1.  **TODO** update all readmes and pydocstrings, check unused imports and code health in general
+    2.  **TODO** update all readmes and pydocstrings, check unused imports and code health in general

+    3.  add appropriate citations for code, review to make sure this is done correctly

-    2.  add existing folder checks, creation if missing and trailing slash addition
+    4.  add existing folder checks, creation if missing and trailing slash addition

-    3.  figure out pip local environment and how to fix this for future development

-    4.  find out how to include fixed names into requirements.txt file such as tensorflow, despite no explicit call in script

-    5.  add log files and model folders like other ML projects, where detailed reconstruction information for models can be stored along with many performance metrics and example runs

-6. Task construction
+5. Task construction

     1.  task 1 -\> 1: claim, 2: premise, 3: non-argument

     2.  task 2 (dependent on task 1) -\> form argumentation structure
         with adjacency matrix, multiply input from task 1 by row

-7. Story for presentation
+6. Story for presentation

     1.  clause extraction did not show reliable results with benepar and hard to process